apache/predictionio/docs/manual/resources/faq.md

 ### Question: How do I check to see if various dependencies, such as ElasticSearch, are running?

-You can run **$pio status** from the commandline and it will return the status of various components that PredictionIO depends on.
+You can run **$pio status** from the terminal and it will return the status of various components that PredictionIO depends on.